claudio-dg/Res_track_2nd_Assignment/README.md

 $ roslaunch second_assignment starter.launch

 ```
-This Launch File has been made to make it easier to run the poject , but if you like you can manually run every single node by typing the following commands:
+This Launch File has been made to make it easier to run the project , but if you like you can manually run every single node by typing the following commands:

 ```bash
 $ roscore &